 Unity in many past charismatic events has meant Catholics joining in on Protestant-initiated events, Clewett said.
-This time, by coming to the catholics on their turf!"
+This time, by coming to the cathedral, "Protestants actually joined the Catholics on their turf!"

 Clewett believes God is slowly opening the door to what he refers to as "open-eyed unity."